 Side Note: Did you know that June 28th is El dia del Ceviche or The Day of the Ceviche?

 Okay so lets get to making this delicious Ceviche Verde-Green Ceviche!
-And one more thing, if you let it marinate overnight, it tastes even more delicious!
+One more thing, if you let it marinate overnight, it tastes even more delicious!